 There is a security flaw with docker and the ufw firewall.
 By default docker when exposing ports on 0.0.0.0 will bypass any ufw firewall rules and expose the above container publicly from your machine on its network.
 If this is not intended then please set HOST_PUBLISH_IP to 127.0.0.1 so Baserow can only be accessed from the machine it is running on.
 Please see https://github.com/chaifeng/ufw-docker for more information and how to setup ufw to work securely with docker.

-To use this docker-compose.yml to run Baserow you must set the three required
+To use this docker-compose.yml to run Baserow you must set the three

-environment variables in the x-backend-required-variables
+environment variables SECRET_KEY

-section.
-If you receive the following error it is because you need to set the required
+section below for more details.
+If you receive the following error it is because you

-environment variables first:
+need to set the required environment variables first:

 ERROR: Missing mandatory value for "environment" option interpolating